PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 looking to grow their fortunes, along with his own.
 Looking to make life easier for himself, he uses Hinton.io's AI to determine promisingly rising or concerningly falling stocks, quickly check them, and then use the more detailed information that his clients don't need or understand that's available to determine which specific stocks he needs.

+**Alex Davis** is a 21-year-old college student pursuing a bachelor's degree in computer science at a reputable university.
+They are in their junior year and have a strong passion for finance and technology.
+Alex has been actively trading stocks and cryptocurrencies in their free time for the past year, and they are always looking for ways to enhance their knowledge and make informed investment decisions.
 ## User Stories

 ### Feature1: \<Name\>